-Bid Testing is best suited for people who have already set up a full funnel campaign on Madgicx using our ARR audiences.
-If you are just starting out, you can still try, however you may want to stick with a Cost Cap strategy Bid Test, as the flexibility it provides would help assure delivery.
-Once you’ve setup Madgicx automation tactics, Ad copy insights, optimized your creative strategy using Creative insights, and as a result you have positive uplift in your Acquisition prospecting Ad sets, this would leave you in the perfect position to truly experience the full functionality of Bid Testing.
+Bid testing is best suited for people who have already set up a full-funnel campaign on Madgicx using our ARR Audiences.
+If you are just starting out, you can still try, however you may want to stick with a Cost Cap bid test since the flexibility it provides will help assure delivery.
+Once you see positive results on your account after setting up all the basic tools to begin scaling, such as Automation Tactics, Ad Copy Insights, and Creative Insights, it's time to consider a bid testing strategy.

-With the release of our updated Bid Testing, our users will now have the ability to choose from a variety of different bid strategies, allowing you to customize according to your specific needs.
-Each bidding technique is set according to your end goal.
-Bid testing should be used by Advertisers who want to determine their lower cost opportunities, while reaching a desired outcome.
-There are four different bid testing strategies that are currently compatible, and we will continue to delve into which strategy is right for who.
+With the release of our updated bid testing, users will now have the ability to choose from a variety of different bid strategies; allowing you to customize according to your specific needs.
+Each bidding technique is set according to your end goal and should be used by advertisers who want low-cost opportunities while reaching the desired outcome.
+There are four different bid testing strategies that are currently compatible, and below we describe which strategy is right for who.

-- Cost Cap - This is a great strategy for people who may need a little bit more flexibility than the Bid Cap strategy provides.
-With Bid Cap, delivery may be affected since the bid is limited by the cap.
-In Cost Cap however, Facebook will still try to generate the lowest cost bid, but will not be limited by the cap, in order to assure delivery.
+- Cost Cap: This is a great strategy for people who may need a little more flexibility than the Bid Cap strategy provides.
+With Bid Cap, the delivery may be affected since the bid is limited by the cap.
+However, in Cost Cap, Facebook will still try to generate the lowest cost bid, but will not be limited by the cap in order to assure delivery.
 If your performance is not exactly where you want it to be, the extra flexibility this strategy provides might be a good option.

-- Target Cost - While the two previous strategies are great for low cost bids, Target Cost strategy is better suited for people who are more focused on quality bids.
-Facebook will not try to optimize for the lowest possible cost, but rather, tries to stay within a thin margin of the targeted cost.
-If you have a niche or expensive product, this may be a good option for you.
+- Target Cost: While the two previous strategies are great for low-cost bids, Target Cost strategy is better suited for people who are more focused on quality bids.
+Facebook will not try to optimize for the lowest possible cost, but rather tries to stay within a thin margin of the targeted cost.
+If you have a niche market or expensive product, this may be a good option for you.

-- Value - All of the other strategies listed above take cost per purchase into consideration, but what happens if you have multiple products with different pricing, wouldn’t the cost per purchase be irrelevant in this scenario?
-This is when the Value strategy comes into play.
-With Value, Facebook will instead optimize bids based on ROAS, making it perfect for people who have many different items that they sell.
+- Value Cost: All of the other strategies listed above take cost-per-purchase into consideration, but what happens if you have multiple products with different pricing, wouldn’t the cost-per-purchase be irrelevant in this scenario?
+This is when the Value Cost strategy comes into play.
+With Value Cost, Facebook will optimize bids based on ROAS; making it perfect for people who have many different items that they sell.